jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

    msys2 Y -- 5
 ```
 1. The path used for ghcup isn't important.
 2. Again, it doesn't matter.
 Placing everything at the top-level C makes it easy to find.
 3. I don't use Windows for editing.
 I mounted the project folder as a virtual box folder.
-   On linux I use emacs to maintain chagnes and I run the windows
+   On Linux, I use Emacs to maintain changes,
-   cabal in this mounted folder
+   and I run the Windows based cabal command in this mounted folder.
 4. We don't use stack as it adds another layer of complexity on top of Cabal.
 5. This is necessary to build the required system dependencies with relative ease.